WENWENYU/jamesdiao.github.io/_posts/2017-09-05-ypu-bobby-jindal.md

 Most other countries have single-payer systems and these countries do have lower health costs.
 However, the single-payer system didn't make any real improvements; it simply kept spending low by rationing care.
 The resulting cuts to physician incomes and hospital closures only decrease accessibility and quality.

 #### My Thoughts
 Jindal is correct that wait times can be quite long for non-urgent issues and that the most expensive medicines are often inaccessible.
 This is a problem that would almost certainly come with implementing a single-payer system.
 However, we should put these problems in context.
 We care about wait times and access to specific medications, but mostly insofar as they improve outcomes.
-And the [data](https://www.healthaffairs.org/doi/full/10.1377/hlthaff.22.3.89) shows that countries with single-payer systems have similar utilization rates and quality metrics across the board.
+And the data shows that countries with single-payer systems have [similar utilization rates and quality metrics across the board](https://www.healthaffairs.org/doi/full/10.1377/hlthaff.22.3.89).
 Rationing is certainly not ideal, but it might be the only way to ensure that limited resources are available for those who need it--not just those who have the ability to pay.

 ### 5. The Alternative

-#### Jindal's Argument (to be perfectly honest, I missed some parts here)
+#### Jindal's Argument (I missed some parts here)
 Most people would agree that the current health care system is broken.
 Luckily, we don't have to choose between bad and worse--we can improve quality with market-based policies.
 First, a focus on choice and competition would help keep healthcare patient-centered.
 Second, we should create voluntary purchasing pools through labor unions and other associations.
 Third, we should provide funding (around $100 million) for high-risk pools.
 Fourth, we should increase transparency through updated websites that provide price and quality information.

 #### My Thoughts
 Unfortunately, Jindal did not go very deep into his plans.
 I understand though--it was near the end of his time, and he wanted to focus on ideological points rather than technical details.
 I have to say that I'm a little skeptical about voluntary purchasing pools--what stops the sickest people from opting in and the healthiest from opting out?
 These would then just turn into high-risk pools, which are either completely unsustainable or contain a series of catches (high premiums, high deductibles, exclusions for pre-existing conditions, annual or lifetime limits, etc.).
 Jindal's proposed 100 million dollar safety net sounds like a lot of money, but in the world of American healthcare, it's a pittance.
-The [Kaiser Family Foundation](https://www.kff.org/health-reform/issue-brief/high-risk-pools-for-uninsurable-individuals/) notes that net losses across 35 state high-risk pools added to over $1.2 billion in 2011.
+The Kaiser Family Foundation notes that [net losses across 35 state high-risk pools added to over $1.2 billion in 2011]((https://www.kff.org/health-reform/issue-brief/high-risk-pools-for-uninsurable-individuals/)).
 Jindal's last point is fairly uncontroversial--I would argue that the ACA's healthcare exchanges have already done this, but it's very possible that healthcare.gov has plenty of issues that I'm not aware of.

 ## Concluding Thoughts